In Hand Therapy Course-IHTC

 Kindest regards and very best of luck to you!

 Most of those of us currently enrolled would be considered the freshman class.
 We are the Beta version, hence the current cost.
 I am an Equine Therapist, so for me the concentration is on performing the work in hand, as compared to the riders in the group who will focus on the work from in the saddle.
 The science of equine motion is the same regardless.
-We have a group on facebook which serves as both a forum and support group.
+We have a private group which serves as both a forum and support group.
 The variety of questions is great because other people are always coming up with things you might not think of and that broadens the experience.
-Some of us have become regular friends on facebook as well, so that we can chat outside of the forum.
+Some of us have become regular friends on the private group as well, so that we can chat outside of the forum.
 We all keep an eye out for when Jean Luc is doing a clinic in our area so we can see the well spring of SOM in action.
 For me it is not easy and I have seen some of the DVD's multiple times and still go back to them.
 It is rewarding though, when you go back and realize how much more you see.
 What is really amazing though is the way you begin to experience seeing a horse.
 It is kind of funny when you see a horse standing there and you find yourself thinking, move already so I can see what kind of horse you are.
 I am not a rider, but even I can watch someone bouncing all over the place at the trot and wonder when the horse is going to go lame, because I see it as a biomechanical issue.
 LW

 Hello, As a recent graduate of veterinary school at the ripe age of 52, I just wanted to comment on science of motion.
 I went to veterinary college specifically looking for the sort of approach you have developed for rehabilitating horses and for preventing injury in the first place.
 It is what I imagined doing as veterinarian.
 For four years as a student I looked for someone would even acknowledge that such an approach was possible let alone had any idea how to go about it.
 Helping a friend recently trying to rehab a horse with an SI dysfunction led me randomly on a search that allowed me to discover scienceofmotion.
 Speaking as a veterinarian and lover of horses, I am so thankful that you have dedicated your lives to creating this body of information and are willing to share it with the world.
 Best wishes, Dr. Timothy Rogers DVM